maunope/DifferentiaPressureSensor/BOARD_DESIGN.md

 *   **Battery Monitoring**: An onboard voltage divider allows the ESP32-S3's ADC to measure the battery voltage.
 The divider is connected via a MOSFET to prevent battery drain when not measuring.
 *   **Peripheral Power Control**: A dedicated GPIO pin controls the main power rail for the sensors and peripherals, allowing them to be completely powered down during deep sleep.

+## Hardware Deep Sleep Implementation

+To achieve ultra-low power consumption (under 1mA) during deep sleep, the board implements a hardware power-gating strategy.
+Two separate GPIO pins are used to control the power supply to different sets of peripherals:

+*   **`DEVICES_POWER` (GPIO 15)**: This pin controls a MOSFET that supplies power to the main I2C bus peripherals (BMP280, D6F-PH) and the SD card.
+Before entering deep sleep, the ESP32 sets this pin low, completely cutting power to these components.
+This is the primary mechanism for power saving, reducing consumption by over 85%.
+The DS3231 RTC is on a separate, always-on power rail to maintain timekeeping.
+*   **`OLED_POWER` (GPIO 16)**: This pin independently controls the power to the OLED display.
+This allows the screen to be turned off after a period of inactivity, even while the rest of the device is still running and logging data.

+This hardware design allows the software to aggressively manage power, ensuring long battery life for a portable datalogger.

 ## Pinout

 The following table details the GPIO connections for the main peripherals.